Latroids and code invariants: Notation and preliminaries

-In a vector space the dimension coincides with the cardinality of a minimal system of generators.
+The dimension of a vector space coincides with the cardinality of a minimal system of generators.
 This is not always the case for a module over a ring.
-For this reason, the definition of generalized weights does not uniquely extend to the case of modules on rings: Definition~\ref{definition:genweiring} is only one possible choice.
-In this paper, we are interested in the next definition.
+For this reason, the definition of generalized weights does not extend uniquely to the case of modules on rings: Definition~\ref{definition:genweiring} is only one possible choice.
+A different choice is made, e.g., in~\cite{kamche2019rank,blanco2025macwilliams,martinez-penas2024maximum}.
+In this paper, we explore the following definition, which is related to the approach of~\cite{gorla2018algebraic,gorla2025matrix}.

 \begin{definition} For $1\leq r\leq \lambda(\Cc)$, the {\bf $r$-th generalized weight} of $\Cc$ is

 for $1\leq r\leq \lambda(\Cc)$. \end{definition}

 It is easy to prove that these generalized weights satisfy properties similar to those of Proposition~\ref{proposition:basicpropgwr}.